 play with colors

 Light is the most delicate part of the concert photo: daylight intermingles with darker light on stage, aggressive and colourful light spots and thick smoke blurs the whole thing.
 Nevertheless, a huge part of the concert atmosphere is captured by the lights.
 It is then necessary to adapt and enhance them.

 Increasing the sensitivity of your camera, taking your photos in RAW so you can change the white balance in post-processing are our two main tips.
 Don’t forget not to pronounce the red lights too much on your photos, it makes them difficult to read.
 And finally, play with the smoke.
 It gives an unreal side to your creations by modifying the displacement and opacity of the coloured lights, absolutely fabulous.

 The artist offers a special emotion and all his energy to the audience during a concert.
 To photograph him in these moments is to retranscribe his dynamic and make it available everywhere.
 You can capture as much emotion in the artist as in the spectator.
 But the latter is more difficult to observe in the crowd (see next paragraph).

-The emotion during a concert is also found in the faces of festival-goers.
+The emotion at a concert is also in the faces of the festival-goers.
 Portrait photography is a discipline in its own right in photography and it is not easy to obtain a successful portrait, especially when the subject is surrounded.
-The faces you can photograph at the festival have sincere emotions, taken on the spot, which contributes to the charm of your photo.
+The faces you can photograph at a festival have sincere emotions, taken on the spot, which contributes to the charm of your photo.

-Manage the zoom to isolate the subject in its element while leaving a field free enough to re- contextualize the scene.
-You can open his field of vision and blur the rest.
-If the subject is in the middle of the crowd, it is up to you to isolate him completely by distinguishing him with his colors or confuse him to create a unit.
-Our Lakeprod photo and video studio produces your photos worn outdoors or indoors, in action or posed.
+Manage the zoom to isolate the subject in his element while leaving enough room to re-contextualize the scene.
+You can open its field of view and blur the rest.
+If the subject is in the middle of the crowd, you can isolate him completely by distinguishing him with his colors or confuse him to create a unity.
+Our photo and video studio Lakeprod realizes your photos in outdoor or indoor wear, in action or posed.